kparc/kcc/README.md

 * Pure functions are best friends with immutability and distributed architectures.

 The fundamental benefit of this way of thinking about functions is **simplicity** and **composability**.
 Code blocks that are easy to debug, test, refactor and reuse result in clean, secure and scalable systems.

+# *** WIP WIP WIP ***

+Text below this line relates to an earlier generation of 𝒌 language, and is a work in progress.

 #### on verbs and nouns